In the realm of divination practices, scrying stands out as one of the most intriguing and visually captivating methods.

 Distinguishing Between Imagination and True Visions: It can be challenging to differentiate between your imagination and genuine intuitive insights.
 With time and experience, most scryers develop a sense for distinguishing between the two.
 Pay attention to sudden, unexpected images or those that come with a sense of significance.

 Overcoming Self-Doubt and Skepticism: It’s natural to feel skeptical, especially when starting out.
 Approach your practice with an open mind, but maintain a healthy balance of critical thinking.
-Remember that the value of scrying often lies in its ability to prompt self-reflection and creative thinking, regardless of its predictive accuracy.
+Remember that the value of scrying often lies in self-reflection and creative thinking, regardless of its predictive accuracy.

 Enhancing Your Scrying Practice